Single-use plastic items ban

-- plastic stirrers and swizzle sticks
+- single-use plastic stirrers

-- plastic plates
+- single-use plastic plates and bowls

-- unenclosed plastic bowls
+- single-use plastic cutlery

-- expanded polystyrene (EPS) takeaway food containers
+- single-use expanded polystyrene takeaway food containers and cups

 - cotton buds with plastic stems

-- expanded polystyrene loose packaging
+- expanded polystyrene loose ('peanut') packaging

-- plastic microbeads in rinseable personal care and cleaning products
+- plastic microbeads in rinseable personal care and cleaning products.

 Preparing your business